adrianflatner/Shoppinglist-project/README.md

 ### ShoppingList

 ShoppingList is an application that makes it easier for a group of people to share a common shopping list, regardless of time and place.

-You can find a guide on how to navigate through the projects repository, wiki and backlog [here](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-2/wikis/home)
+[Here](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-2/wikis/home) is a guide on how to navigate through the projects repository, wiki and backlog.

 ### Motivation